Home » News » The Bahamas-Ready Leopard: The Complete Preparation Guide for Cruising the Islands with Confidence

 Why a Leopard Is Perfect for the Bahamas

-The Bahamas rewards boats that can comfortably access shallow anchorages while remaining self-sufficient for extended periods.
+The Bahamas rewards boats that can reliably access shallow anchorages while remaining self-sufficient for full-season cruising.

 Shallow Draft Access